 The Importance of SMART Goal Setting

-Often, individuals or businesses will set themselves up for failure by setting general and unrealistic goals such as “I want to be the best at X.” This goal is vague with no sense of direction.
+Often, individuals or businesses will set themselves up for failure by setting general and unrealistic goals such as “I want to be the best at X.” This goal is vague, with no sense of direction.

-SMART goals set you up for success by making it specific, measurable, achievable, realistic, and timely.
+SMART goals set you up for success by making goals specific, measurable, achievable, realistic, and timely.
 The SMART method helps push you further, gives you a sense of direction, and helps you organize and reach your goals.

 Thank you for reading this guide to SMART Goal-setting in business.
-Below are additional resources from CFI, the global provider of the Financial Modeling & Valuation Analyst (FMVA) designation.
+Below are additional free resources from CFI, the global provider of the Financial Modeling & Valuation Analyst (FMVA) designation.